-Large accelerated filer

-Non-accelerated filer □ (do not check if a smaller reporting company)

-Accelerated Filer X Smaller reporting company
+Large accelerated filer X Non-accelerated filer ☐ (do not check if a smaller reporting company) Smaller reporting company

-CALCULATION OF REGISTRATION FEE

-Title of Each Class of Shares to be Registered Proposed Maximum Aggregate Offering Price (1)(2) Amount of Registration Fee Units, each consisting of: (i) Common stock, par value \$0.001 per share (ii) Warrant to purchase common stock Common stock issuable upon exercise of the warrants Total \$13,275,000 \$1.521.32 (3)

-Estimated solely for the calculating the amount of the registration fee pursuant to Section 457(o) under the Act.
-Pursuant to Rule 416(a) under the Act, this registration statement shall be deemed to cover any additional number of shares of common stock as may be issued from time to time upon conversion of the (2) warrants to prevent dilution as a result of stock splits, stock dividends or similar transactions.
+CALCULATION OF REGISTRATION FEE Proposed Maximum Aggregate Offering Price Amount of Registration Fe Title of Each Class of Shares to be Registered (1)(2)Units, each consisting of warrants to prevent dilution as a result of stock splits, stock dividends or similar transactions.
 No fee is required pursuant to Rule 457(i) under the Act.

+(i) Common stock, par value \$0.001 per share (ii) Warrant to purchase common stock Common stock issuable upon exercise of the warrants \$9,997,500 Total \$1,145.71 (3) Estimated solely for the calculating the amount of the registration fee pursuant to Section 457(o) under the Act.

+Pursuant to Rule 416(a) under the Act, this registration statement shall be deemed to cover any additional number of shares of common stock as may be issued from time to time upon conversion of the (1)